BancambiosDeFi/ECOSWAP-DEX-Solana/README.md

 See [sol-wallet-adapter](https://github.com/project-serum/sol-wallet-adapter) for an explanation of how the Serum DEX UI interacts with wallet services to sign and send requests to the Serum DEX.

 See [spl-token-wallet](https://github.com/project-serum/spl-token-wallet) for an implementation of such a wallet, live at [sollet.io](https://sollet.io).

+### Tech debt

+- Actualise yarn.lock and dependencies in package.json
+- Actualise serum/yarn.lock and dependencies in serum/package.json